StevenMicheletti/GPoppin/README.md

 ex_loci: example loci input for filtering loci
 ex_match: example loci input for matching locus order
 ex_pop : example input for rearranging populations

+The easiest way to utilize example files is to begin with prog2gp:

+> prog2gp(examp=T, split.pop=T, rem.thres=0.5)

+Then use the produced file: ex_prog_out.gen for other functions.

 ## Troubleshooting